Specification-Guided Repair of Arithmetic Errors in Dafny Programs using LLMs

 \begin{itemize} \item Outputs often included excessive explanation or justification; \item Models sometimes returned full methods or wrapped results in inconsistent formats (e.g., using triple backticks, quotes, or language annotations like \texttt{``c''}); \item Occasionally, models returned syntax-incompatible or misaligned suggestions. \end{itemize}

-After these iterations, we evolved the prompt until we reached a clean output with the desired content.
+After these experiments, we evolved the prompt until we reached a clean output with the desired content.
 Therefore, as shown in Listing \ref{lst:prompt}, we revised the final prompt to explicitly instruct the model not to include justifications and to return only the fixed line.

-We settled with this prompt.
-This configuration yielded consistent and usable results, particularly with the Mistral7b model running locally.
-To further control cost and runtime, we capped the token output to 30, sufficient for generating most arithmetic expressions in Dafny.
-It should be noted, however, that for complex Dafny programs, it may be challenging for the model to provide a fix.
-Thus, it may attempt to explain how the code can be modified instead.
+This configuration yielded consistent and usable results, particularly with the Mistral 7B model running locally.
+To further control cost and runtime, we capped the token output to 30, which is sufficient for our purposes.
+It should be noted, however, that for complex Dafny programs, the model may struggle to produce a fix and might instead provide explanations of how the code could be modified.